spa-raj/userservice/README.md

 - **AuthServiceTest**: Tests the authentication service logic, including token generation and validation.
 - **KeyLocatorImplTest**: Validates the key locator implementation used for JWT operations.
 - **RoleServiceTest**: Tests the role service logic, including role creation and updates.

+## Database Migrations
+Flyway is used for managing database schema migrations.
+Migration scripts are located in `src/main/resources/db/migration`.

+## License
+This project is licensed under the Apache-2.0 License.
+See the LICENSE file for details.